aardappel/lobster/docs/source/language_reference.md

 readable errors when it fails), it also forces the function passed to not be inlined (which may reduce code-bloat if functions taking this function type are called many times, at a minimal hit in speed).
-Function values called over a generic variable are always inlined, to ensure higher order functions are competitive in speed with hard-coded equivalents.
+Function values called over a generic variable are always inlined (since they represent a unique function type even if its signature is accidentally the same as another function value), to ensure higher order functions are competitive in speed with hard-coded equivalents.

 Lobster really wants you to be able to use function values everywhere at no cost, so besides guaranteed inlining, the other way they differ from other